- About us

 Participate in Legislative Day

-Junior Commissioners meet with local and state elected officials -- typically during a field trip to the State Capitol in Sacramento.
+Junior Commissioners meet their local and state elected officials -- typically during a field trip to the State Capitol in Sacramento.